- Cleburne Independent School District

 Wendell Dempsey

-Wendell Dempsey is serving his fourth term on the CISD Board of Trustees.
+Wendell Dempsey was elected in 2009.
 A product of the Fort Worth public school system, he has seen three generations of family go through Cleburne schools.
-As a CISD Trustee, he had the opportunity to present his great-grandson with his Cleburne High School diploma.

 Place 4